GabrielCostaBatista/SAuto/README.md

-# ROS Noetic on macOS with Multipass & Foxglove Setup Guide
+# Autonomous Systems Final Project: Maze Solving with AlphaBot2

-This guide covers setting up ROS Noetic on macOS using Multipass virtualization and configuring Foxglove.
+This guide covers the entirety of the folders for the project.

 ## Table of Contents